 ".b32.i2p" p2p addresses can be forwarded to a socks proxy at IP 127.0.0.1 port

 9000 with the default max outgoing connections.
-Since there are no seed nodes

-for anonymity connections, peers must be manually specified:
+If desired, peers can be manually specified:

 --add-exclusive-node rveahdfho7wo4b2m.onion:28083 --add-peer rveahdfho7wo4b2m.onion:28083

 Either option can be listed multiple times, and can specify any mix of Tor,

 seed nodes on ALL networks, which will typically be undesirable.

 Receiving anonymity connections is done through the option

 monerod that a max of 25 inbound Tor connections are being